 Bodies of Knowledge 6 will feature dynamic and nationally renowned speaker, David Halperin.
-Additional speakers include: Bernadette Barton, Leigh Hendrix, Thomas McBee and Jane Ward.
+Additional speakers include: Bernadette Barton, Thomas McBee and Jane Ward.

 David Halperin, a pioneer of LGBTQ studies, dares to